-The site, 6 miles southeast of Gunnison, Colorado, was inspected on July 31, 2018.
-The inspection was conducted by R. Johnson, J. Lobato, and J. Cario of the Legacy Management
+The site, 6 miles southeast of Gunnison, Colorado, was inspected on September 4, 2019.
+The inspection was conducted by J. Lobato and D. Atkinson of the Legacy Management Support contractor.

-Support contractor.
 J. Dayvault (LM site manager) and M. Cosby (Colorado Department of Public Health and Environment) attended the inspection.
-The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and determine the need, if any, for maintenance or additional inspection and monitoring.
+The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate the need, if any, for maintenance or additional inspection and monitoring.
 The results of the inspection are reported in the remainder of Section 8.4.